 Non-Opec producers other than the US that are not party to the ongoing Opec+ pact are expected to drive supply higher next year, JBC added.

 ‘We see steady crude and condensate production growth of around 1.5 million bpd from non-Opec [producers], excluding supply from non-Opec cut agreement participants,’ the note said.”

 If you would like to receive the presentation

 Upcoming - See us in action

-JBC Energy Matters Seminar
+JBC Energy Matters Seminar and Training

 In the Past